 Educational Group Visits

 The Western Railway Museum welcomes school group visits throughout the year.
 The fee to bring your group varies depending on the size of your group and when you wish to visit.
-The Museum is open Saturdays and Sundays throughout the year, and Wednesday through Sunday from Memorial Day – Labor Day.
+The Museum is open Saturdays and Sundays throughout the year, and Wednesday, Thursday, Saturday & Sunday from June 13 - August 19.
 Hours of operation are always 10:30am – 5:00pm.

 During a regular open day, the fee for school groups under 40 people is simply the regular price of admission, $10 per adult, $9 for seniors, and $7 per student aged 2 though 14.
 Groups of 40 or more paying together receive $1 off.